gliu2k/SAP-Datasphere/DataBuilder/Model.md

 >-	The "attributes" are the same as "columns" defined in HANA view
 >-  The attribute can have "association" too.
 >-	It has "Input Parameter", as same as in HANA view.
 It should be pushed to lower node to get better performance and be mapped to the variable created in the upper layer like Analytic Model.
->-  Join, Union, Filter, Projection(show/hide columns), and Aggregation nodes are the same as in HANA Calculation View(Graphic).
+>-  Join, Union, Filter, Projection(show/hide columns), and Aggregation nodes are the same as in HANA Calculation View(Graphical).
 >-  Data preview is available in each node.

 #### 2.2.1.
 Association